Thiago Holleben

 With Susan Cooper, Sara Faridi, Lisa Nicklasson and Adam Van Tuyl

-Lefschetz Properties: Current and New Directions, Springer INdAM series, to appear.
+Lefschetz Properties: Current and New Directions, Springer INdAM series

 arxiv:2306.04393